 It’s Phatis, your (finally caffeinated) guide to all things Mortal Gods!
-Yes, the denizens here at War Banner have finally paid their coffee debt to me, in no small part due to the many lead curse tablets I left lying about in not-so-subtle places throughout the office.
+Yes, the denizens here at Footsore have finally paid their coffee debt to me, in no small part due to the many lead curse tablets I left lying about in not-so-subtle places throughout the office.

 On a completely unrelated subject, does anyone know how to cancel a curse?
 If so, please drop me a note in private.
 Not for any specific reason or anything, but do hurry.

 A lot of people on social media have been asking us questions about the game, but one question in particular seems like it comes up more than others: Is this going to be a historical tabletop game or not?
 This is a simple question with a complicated answer.
 The short answer, without any explanation, is summed up this way:

 No. Well, wait…I mean, yes.
 Maybe?

 That was helpful, right?
 Okay good.
 Catch you later folks.
 Don’t forget to like, share, and… hmm?
 I’m not done, yet?
 What do you mean that didn’t answer anything?
 Fine, fine.
 I will go into the longer version.

 When Footsore began working on this game, they went into it with two prominent concepts: (1) Respect the history with it’s rich, fabulous setting and (2) make this a skirmish game with rules that are easy to pick up, with fast-paced scenarios that are enjoyable to play.
 In other words, the emphasis was on game mechanics without destroying the historical grounding and immersion into a Classical Greek setting.

 Mechanically, as a skirmish game, there is a whole lot Footsore wants to do that would be more difficult if the game were to follow rigid historical guidelines.
 For example, Footsore wants the players to have the ability to mix up certain unit types and elements which never would have worked well historically.